I love to design our Christmas Cards each year. I pretend everyone saves them all year long too. (Don’t burst my bubble

 Let’s talk about Christmas Card Ideas

 I’ve been a freelance graphic designer since 1997, so I find it hard to use another person’s design from Snapfish or Shutterfly.
 Yes, it would probably save me hours! … [HEY!
 Remember when we used to do actual letters??
 I hardly get any letters anymore but love to read them.
 Thanks to Facebook for getting me out of that task.]

 My kids are in high school as I write this, so I find getting them to pose for pics is emotionally exhausting for this mom.
 I do love the candid-real-life shots, so I tend to use them (or I use Photoshop to help).
 If the idea is funny and they get to feel like they are playing, it sure helps the photo part for mom.
 Here are some Christmas Card Ideas we did with texting as they both got phones that year.

 Or we all liked this year’s card with our cat we staged as the abominable snowcat.
 First I took a picture of our cat coming at us on our living room floor.
-Then we all we went outside, and I took pictures of the kids on skateboards running at me and doing all sorts of silly things to get them excited about the Christmas Card idea mom makes them pose for each year.
+Then we all went outside, and I took pictures of the kids on skateboards running at me and doing all sorts of silly things to get them excited about the Christmas Card idea mom makes them pose for each year.
 They took some pics of me running at the camera to complete the idea.
 Now, this is where my Photoshop skills come into play.
-I took all of these images and cut them out with Photoshop, removing the backgrounds, and added them to a fun background.
+I took all of these images and cut them out with Photoshop, removing the backgrounds, and adding them to a fun background.
 Now our abominable snowcat is running at us.

 Photoshop helped this year too.
 I used the kid’s picture and made it look like they were in the snowglobe.
 This photo I took of the kids in my office and I’m pretty sure that my daughter did not even have pants on!
 She was always too hot as a kid.
 That memory cracks me up too.
 But the card only took me a few minutes to put together.